eclipse-che/che-docs/src/main/_docs/write-che-ide-plugins/plugins-assemblies.md

 /che-lib/che-tomcat8-slf4j-logback

 # All modules in /che and /che-lib depend upon /che-dependencies
-/che-dependencies                         # Maven dependencies used by che /che-dev                                  # Code style and license header
+/che-archetypes                           # Archetypes to generate custom assemblies /che-dependencies                         # Maven dependencies used by che /che-dev                                  # Code style and license header /che-docs                                 # These docs

 # /che-dependencies and /che-dev depends upon /che-parent
 /che-parent                               # Maven plugins and profiles